shady-abdelaal/DS_Algorithms/Counting_Problems.md

 ```

 Now that we have the detailed count of the string's characters, we want to sort them in descending order.
-Dictoniaries in python have no specific order, unlike list & tuple, we can't "sort" a dictionary because the order is meaningless.
+Dictoniaries in python have no specific order.
+Unlike list & tuple, we can't "sort" a dictionary because the order is meaningless.
 Dictionaries are hash maps, which reach the value based on the input key and nothing more.
-(Ant that's what makes searching in a dictionary O(1), but that's a topic for another article).
+(And that's what makes searching in a dictionary O(1), but that's a topic for another article).

 So, we will have to use the "items()" method of dictionary in order to return the keys and values to a tuple that we can then sort.